cheesesashimi/zacks-openshift-helpers/cmd/run-on-all-nodes/README.md

 For speed, we spawn multiple concurrent instances of `oc debug` and wait for them to complete.
 Care is taken to ensure that output from each command is kept separate so there will be no output interleaving.

+## Notes
+- If a single command encounters an error, the rest of the commands may not execute.
+This behavior can be overridden using the `--keep-going` flag.
+- The `--exit-zero` flag will cause `run-on-all-nodes` to exit with the exit code `0`, even when an error is encountered.
+This can be useful for running investigative commands that you know will fail.